NoozAbooz/pbpt-survival/README.md

 Season 6 started Novenber 6 on the world seed from the season 1 map.
 It started with the ban of the infamous MCPI server griefer "StevePi", in attempts to curb mass griefs and specifically the insane lag at spawn from the prior.

-Season 7 started [TBD] and had the notable addition of a antigrief, to stop the mass griefing which caused lag to the server.
+Season 7 started March 27 and had the notable addition of a antigrief, to stop the mass griefing which caused lag to the server.